SuperSaaS/wordpress_plugin/readme.txt

 == Changelog ==

 = = 2.1.10 =
-* Shortcode images are sanitized
+* Shortcode image url is sanitized

 = 2.1.9 =
 * Ensure that every button displayed as a result of a shortcode has a 'supersaas-confirm' class